hasanuzzamanbe/buy-me-coffee/readme.txt

 Donations are collected directly into your own PayPal or Stripe account merchant.
 You can accept donations in any currency supported by PayPal or Stripe. one-time donations are available now will implement recurring donations in the future.
 You can accept donations from your visitors using a PayPal donation button, Form, or template.
 Accept donations from your visitors using a shortcode or a widget.
-Will be available using a popup or a page.
+It Will be available using a popup or a page.

 You can accept donations from your visitors using custom amounts.

 Features:
-Custom amount of donations
+Custom number of donations
 Accept donations using PayPal or Stripe(upcoming) Customizable templates
 Form shortcode and widget